 - To the skillet add apple and cranberries.
 Cook for 2-3 minutes, then add cooked rice and pecans back to the pan.
 (Reserve some pecans for garnishing, if desired)

-- Turn off heat add 1 tablespoon parsley, thyme and tarragon.
+- Turn off heat add 1 Tbsp parsley, thyme and tarragon.
 Mix well.

 - Serve immediately garnished with reserved parsley and pecans, if desired.